alvaroguilherme/datacamp/README.md

 ## Analyzing Motorcycle Part Sales (SQL)
 It's a code in SQL.
 Is one of the projects of the SQL course.

+## Hotel Operations - Certification Test (SQL)
+It's a code in SQL, to obtain the certification of SQL Associate.